ministryofjustice/opg-file-service/README.md

 ## Swagger docs

-Run `make docs` or `make swagger` to view swagger docs at http://localhost:8383/
+Run `make docs` or `make swagger-up` to view swagger docs at http://localhost:8383/

 #### Updating swagger docs

+Run `make swagger-generate` to update the swagger.yml file

 The file service uses [Go Swagger](https://goswagger.io/) to generate the ./swagger.yml file from annotations in the code itself.
 See ./main.go for examples.
 [Go Swagger](https://goswagger.io/) is based on [Swagger 2.0](https://swagger.io/docs/specification/2-0/basic-structure/).
 Be careful not to confuse it with OpenAPI v3.